 Frequently Asked Questions

 Q. When do classes start for the Fall and Spring semesters?
 Are classes remote?

 The University began classes on September 1 as scheduled.
-Under the Climb Higher plan for the Fall semester prepared by Kean President Lamont O. Repollet, Ed.D., remote learning, through Blackboard, will take place for all students for the first three weeks of the semester.
-On Monday, September 21, the University will enter a face-to-face and hybrid phase, adding on-campus instruction to approximately 22 percent of courses.
-When the University breaks for Thanksgiving on November 25, all courses will return entirely to remote learning until the end of the semester.
+Under the Climb Higher plan prepared by Kean President Lamont O. Repollet, Ed.D., remote learning, through Blackboard, took place for the first three weeks of the semester.
+On Monday, September 21, the University entered a face-to-face and hybrid phase, adding on-campus instruction to approximately 22 percent of courses.
+On November 23, all courses will return entirely to remote learning until the end of the semester.

 Q. Which classes will be held face-to-face?

 The University has identified courses that will be offered in a face-to-face or hybrid format starting on September 21, as well as those that will remain entirely remote.
 Students can access this information via KeanWISE.

 Q. How will face-to-face courses work?
 What are hybrid courses?

 Face-to-face courses will be delivered mostly on campus with some resources augmented by Blackboard.
 Hybrid courses will alternate between face-to-face meetings and online sessions.
 Kean Online courses will not be impacted by these plans.

 Q. Why are we doing this?

 This holistic approach toward our course offerings respects the diversity of our learners and the unique circumstances of our faculty.